PhDMeiwp/R11/README.md

-The results include sample number (N), mean, varicance (Var), standard deviation (sd), standard error [se, =sd/sqrt(n)], coefficient of variation (CV, %), median, **median absolute deviation (mad)**, the first quartile (Q1), the third quartile (Q3), interquartile range (IQR), minimum, maximum, range corrected sum of squares (CSS), uncorrected sum of squares (USS), .
+The results include sample number (N), mean, varicance (Var), standard deviation (sd), standard error [se, =sd/sqrt(n)], coefficient of variation (CV, %), median, **median absolute deviation (mad)**, the first quartile (Q1), the third quartile (Q3), interquartile range (IQR), minimum, maximum, range corrected sum of squares (CSS), uncorrected sum of squares (USS).

+## @note
+Find more useful functions in 'DescTools' pacakge, such as Gini Coefficient, Geometric Mean and Standard Deviation, G-Test for Count Data, **Skewness and Kurtosis, Confidence Interval for the Mean, Confidence Interval for the Median**.